doofdoofsf/plotTimeSeries/README.md

     OPTIONS
           The options are as follows:

           --verbose                    Get a little chatty?
-          --width              The width of the graph in pixels --height             The height of the graph in pixels --csv_filename       A CSV containing input data with columns date,value (example below) --output_filename    The file that the graph is written to --title              The title shown above the graph --y_title            The title shown on the y axis of the graph --y_unit             A string appended to the y axis values e.g. MM --x_spacing          How the x-axis is spaced e.g. day, 3 days, week, month, 2 weeks, 2 months --point_color        The color to draw points in --sunday_point_color The color to draw sunday points in --input_date_format  The format of the date in the datafile, default is "%m/%d/%Y" --axis_color         The color to use for the axis --smoothness         How much to smooth the LOESS fit line.
+          --width                      The width of the graph in pixels --height                     The height of the graph in pixels --csv_filename               A CSV containing input data with columns date,value (example below) --output_filename            The file that the graph is written to --special_points_filename    A file containing special points e.g. milestones or targets --special_points_color       The color of the special points --title                      The title shown above the graph --y_title                    The title shown on the y axis of the graph --y_unit                     A string appended to the y axis values e.g. MM --y_range                    Manually set Y axis limits e.g. 10:1000 --x_range                    Manually set Y axis limits e.g. 04/27/2012:05/20/2013 --x_spacing                  How the x-axis is spaced e.g. day, 3 days, week, month, 2 weeks, 2 months --point_color                The color to draw points in --sunday_point_color         The color to draw sunday points in --input_date_format          The format of the date in the datafile, default is "%m/%d/%Y" --axis_color                 The color to use for the axis --smoothness                 How much to smooth the LOESS fit line.
 Float between 0 and 1 --remove_outliers            Automagically remove outlying points?
-          --trim_to_week       Trim the X axis to whole weeks?
-          --show_gridlines     Show gridlines?
+          --trim_to_week               Trim the X axis to whole weeks? (x grid goes Sunday to Sunday) --show_gridlines             Show gridlines?

     EXAMPLES
           $ plot_time_series --width=800 --height=400 --x_spacing=month --csv_filename=test_data/unbranded_organic_registrations.csv --output_filename=output/unbranded_organic_registrations.png --title="Unbranded Organic Registrations: %s to %s" --y_title="Number Registrations"